glutengo/rendering-strategies/backend/res/posts/considerations/considerations.md

 However if we decide to generate the HTML on demand, we expect a higher TTFB and more costs.
 A desired scenario would combine the runtime benefits with reduced costs.
 This can be achieved by adding a [http cache](https://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html).
-To be more specific, a Caching Proxy would serve our needs:
+To be more specific, a caching proxy would serve our needs:

 > "The basic idea in caching is simple: store the retrieved document into a local file for further use so it won’t be